Zero noise limit for singular ODE regularized by fractional noise: Construction of

-In this Lemma we will show that these two will imply both claims of the Lemma.
-Let us outline how the second one follows from \eqref{eq:decay_new_past} and \eqref{eq:decay_new_noise}.
+Let us outline how the second one part of $A_s$ holds if we sample the noise satisfying \eqref{eq:decay_new_past} and \eqref{eq:decay_new_noise}.
 Automatically the recent part of admissibility is satisfied, so that we need to check the remote part.
 Assuming that \eqref{eq:decay_new_past} and \eqref{eq:decay_new_noise} hold and using the admissibility of $(-\infty,0)$ - (recall that at the beginning of Stage 2 in Proposition \ref{prop:stage2_prop} we assumed that $P \in \mathbf{A}(c_{A,f}, c_{A,c})$ with $c_{A,f} < 1/3$) one obtains: